aws-samples/retail-demo-store/README.md

 # Developer Instructions

-If you're interested in contributing enhancements, features, or fixes to the Retail Demo Store, please see the [Developer Instructions](./Developer-Instructions.md) for details on how to setup your local environment and deployment environment.
+If you're interested in contributing enhancements, features, or fixes to the Retail Demo Store, please see the [Deployment Instructions](./Deployment-Instructions.md) for details on how to setup your local environment and deployment environment.

 # Delivering a Demo of the Retail Demo Store